stmugisha/software-design-docs/README.md

 ## Notes

-* The processes followed to get to the SRS and SDD deliverables can be iterative (can be repeated multiple times) as a better understanding of the requirements for a system are developed by the stakeholders involved.
+* The processes followed to get to the SRS and SDD deliverables usually are iterative (are repeated multiple times) as a better understanding of the requirements for a system are developed by the stakeholders involved.
 Each iteration yields a refined SRS and/or SDD.

 * Whether to have all or some of these documents depends on the design & engineering practices at a particular company and the scope of software to be developed.
 In some companies a `Software Design Document (SDD)` is sufficient most of the times for work that involves modifying existing software: thus the `SDD` ends up containing details such as functional and non-functional requirements that would have otherwise been put in the `SRS`.

+* It's also not a must to have any of these documents especially for simple software projects where very few stakeholders are involved.
+However, for projects with a high degree of complexity and a number of technical & non-technical stakeholders involved, these documents are necessary to aid communication among stakeholders and allow for tracking changes in decisions.